-When it comes to ringing in the holidays with foliage, most people are probably thinking of Christmas trees.
+Most people think of Christmas trees when it comes to ringing in the holidays with plants.
 Striking as they may be, Christmas trees don’t last well beyond December, no matter how fun it is to furnish them with bright twinkling lights and sparkly garlands.
-What can last, however, are houseplants for the holidays.
-And luckily, there are plenty of colorful winter plants that thrive indoors and heighten the yuletide cheer.
-If you’re looking to bring in foliage beyond a chopped down or artificial pine this Christmas, keep reading!
+What can last, however, are colorful houseplants.
+And luckily, there are plenty of winter plants that thrive indoors and heighten the yuletide cheer.
+If you’re looking to bring in greenery beyond a chopped-down or artificial pine this Christmas, read ahead!

 The cheerful poinsettia is synonymous with the holidays, coming predominantly in red, pink, and cream.
 Luckily, there’s no shortage of the plant in November and December.
 You’ll find this bright plant at your local supermarkets and garden centers without a hitch.
 What is usually mistaken for flowers are actually colorful leaf bracts.
 To care for a poinsettia, err on the side of underwatering, and give your plant bright indirect light and warm temperatures to help it flourish.

 How much more festive does it get than with the red-veined fittonia or nerve plant?
 This compact plant features deep green leaves with stunning red veins to help you ring in the holidays with the perfect color palette.
 It thrives indoors and only has one main requirement to stay lush: adequately moist soil.
-The nerve plant will wilt without sufficient water, and it may not survive repeated fainting spells.
+The biggest thing to know about this plant is that it will wilt without sufficient water, and it may not survive repeated fainting spells.
 Additionally, give your plant bright indirect light so that it retains its color.

 Don’t quite want to deal with the size of a Christmas tree (or the post-holiday cleanup)?
 Get yourself an indoor cypress tree that’ll last and exude a lovely lemon scent.
-The dwarf variety usually doesn’t grow any bigger than three feet tall, making it just big enough for decorations, but not so big that it overwhelms your space.
-As a houseplant, the lemon cypress tree appreciates cool temperatures around 60°F and anywhere between six to eight hours of direct light.
+The dwarf variety usually doesn’t grow any bigger than 3 feet tall, making it just big enough for decorations, but not so big that it overwhelms your space.
+As a houseplant, the lemon cypress tree appreciates cool temperatures around 60 degrees Fahrenheit and anywhere between six to eight hours of direct light.
 Only water your tree when it’s dry, or else brown needles may start shedding.

-There’s more to the holidays than rockin’ around the Christmas tree—you can also get festive with colorful houseplants.
-From poinsettias to paperwhites, there are plenty of Christmas plants that help evoke the holiday spirit while being longer lasting and less high maintenance.
+There’s more to the holidays than rockin’ around the Christmas tree — you can also get festive with colorful houseplants.
+From poinsettias to paperwhites, there are plenty of Christmas plants that help evoke the holiday spirit while being long lasting and less high maintenance.

 - Wondering how much water a plant needs?
 Here’s what you need to know